 On 29 March 2017, pursuant to Articles 14 and 16 of Legislative Decree no 39/210, the Independent Auditor issued its reports confirming that the financial statements and the consolidated financial statements as at 31 December 2016 were prepared clearly and presented a true and fair view of the financial position, result of operations and cash flows of Moncler and the Group for the year then ended.
-Furthermore, in the opinion of the Independent Auditors, the Management Report which accompanies the financial Statements and the consolidated financial statements at 31 December 2016, and the information referred to in paragraph 1, letter c), d), f), l), m) and paragraph 2, letter b), of Article 123-bis of the TUF, as presented in the "Report on Corporate Governance and Ownership Structures", are consistent with the financial statements and the consolidated financial statements at 31 December 2016.
+Furthermore, in the opinion of the Independent Auditors, the Management Report which accompanies the financial Statements and the consolidated financial statements at 31 December 2016, and the information referred to in paragraph 1, letter c), d), f), 1), m) and paragraph 2, letter b), of Article 123-bis of the TUF, as presented in the "Report on Corporate Governance and Ownership Structures", are consistent with the financial statements and the consolidated financial statements and the consolidated financial statements and the consolidated financial statements and the TUF, as presented in the "Report on Corporate Governance and Ownership Structures", are consistent with the financial statements and the consolidated financial statements and the consolidated financial statements and the consolidated financial statements at 31 December 2016.